Amphetamine Use Disorder and Treatment Options

 Amphetamine abuse is widespread, increasing the risk of toxicity and overdose.
 Amphetamine addiction is common because of the intense high this drug class creates among users who abuse it and the accessibility of legal and illegal amphetamines.

-Taking the first step can be overwhelming, but you don’t need to do it alone.
-When you seek assistance from a Zinnia Healing treatment center, you’ll receive support from leaders in health and healing, and that can make all the difference on your road to recovery.
-Dive deeper into the substance abuse treatment plans at Zinnia Healing facilities nationwide.
+When you seek assistance for amphetamine abuse from a Zinnia Health treatment center, you’ll receive support from leaders in health and healing, and that can make all the difference on your road to recovery.
+Dive deeper into the substance abuse treatment plans at Zinnia Health facilities nationwide.

 What Are Amphetamines?